2026 Illinois House of Representatives election: District 52

 The incumbent is Republican Martin McLaughlin, who is running for re-election.
+He will be challenged by Democrat Maria Peterson.

 District 53

 The incumbent is Democrat Nicolle Grasse, who has not yet stated if she will run for re-election in 2026.

 District 54

 The incumbent is Democrat Mary Beth Canty, who is running for re-election.

 District 55

 The incumbent is Democrat Marty Moylan, who is retiring.